DocMorris

+DocMorris AG, formerly Zur Rose Group, is one of Europe's largest online pharmacies with 10 million active customers.
+It operates in Germany, the Netherlands, Spain, France and Switzerland.
+Its services are offered under various brands, DocMorris being the most well-known one.
+It has developed into a comprehensive digital health service provider including e-commerce pharmacy, marketplace and professional health products and services.
+The DocMorris shares are listed on the SIX Swiss Exchange.

 History

-Zur Rose was founded in 1993 by the present Chairman of the Board of Directors Walter Oberhänsli and a group of medical doctors as wholesale suppliers for self-dispensing doctors in Switzerland.
-The company name derived from the house Zur Rose in Steckborn, Switzerland, where still a brick-and-mortar pharmacy is located.
+Zur Rose was founded in 1993 by the present chairman of the Board of Directors Walter Oberhänsli and a group of medical doctors as wholesale suppliers for self-dispensing doctors in Switzerland.
+The former company name derived from the house Zur Rose in Steckborn, Switzerland, where the first stationary pharmacy of the company was opened.
+From it, doctors from the region were supplied with medicines.
 In 1999, the company moved from Steckborn to its current headquarters in Frauenfeld.